-FORM 10-Q ☑ QUARTERLY REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the quarterly period ended June 30, 2021 OR ☐ TRANSITION REPORT PURSUANT TO O SECTION 13 OR 15(d) OF THE SECURITI IES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-38223 RHY THM PHARMACEUTICALS (Exact name of registrant as specified in its charter) S, INC. Delaware (State or other jurisdiction of incorporation or organization) 46-2159271 (I.R.S.
-Employer Identification No.) (Forme 222 Berkeley Street 12th Floor Boston, MA 02116 (Address of principal executive offices) (Zip Code) (857) 264-4280 (Registrant's telephone number, including area code) N/A r name, former address and former fiscal year, if changed since last report) Securities registered pursuant to Section 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value per share RYTM The Nasdaq Stock Market LLC (Nasdaq Global Market) Indicate by check mark whether the registrant (1) has filed all repsuch shorter period that the registrant was required to file such re Indicate by check mark whether the registrant has submitted electuring the preceding 12 months (or for such shorter period that the Indicate by check mark whether the registrant is a large accelerate definitions of "large accelerated filer," "accelerated filer," "small" ports), and (2) has been subject to such filing requirements for t tronically every Interactive Data File required to be submitted p he registrant was required to submit such files).
-Yes ⊠ No □ ed filer, an accelerated filer, a non-accelerated filer, a smaller re the past 90 days.
-Yes No runsuant to Rule 405 of Regulation S-T (§232.405 of this chapter) porting company, or an emerging growth company.
-See the Large accelerated filer $oxtimes$ Accelerated filer \square Non-accelerated filer \Box Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the reprovided pursuant to Section 13(a) of the Exchange Act. \Box Indicate by check mark whether the registrant is a shell company complying with any new or revised financial accounting standards.
-The number of shares outstanding of the registrant's Common Str ock as of July 26, 2021 was 50,227,489.
+FORM 10-Q × QUARTERLY REPORT PURSUANT TO S SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the quarterly period ended September 30, 2021 OR TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF THE SECURITI ES EXCHANGE ACT OF 1934 For the transition period from to Commission file number 001-38223 RHYT HM PHARMACEUTICALS (Exact name of registrant as specified in its charter) S, INC. Delaware (State or other jurisdiction of incorporation or organization) 46-2159271 (I.R.S.
+Employer Identification No.) Securi (Former na ties registered pursuant to Section 12(b) of the Act: 222 Berkeley Street 12 th Floor Boston, MA 02116 (Address of principal executive offices) (Zip Code) (857) 264-4280 (Registrant's telephone number, including area code) N/A me, former address and former fiscal year, if changed since last report) Title of each class Trading Symbol(s) Name of each exchange on which registered Common Stock, \$0.001 par value per share RYTM The Nasdaq Stock Market LLC (Nasdaq Global Market) such si Indica during Indica horter period that the registrant was required to file such repor ts), and (2) has been subject to such filing requirements for t uically every Interactive Data File required to be submitted p egistrant was required to submit such files).
+Yes ⊠ No □ filer, an accelerated filer, a non-accelerated filer, a smaller re ursuant to Rule 405 of Regulation S-T (§232.405 of this chapter) porting company, or an emerging growth company.
+See the Large accelerated filer $oxtimes$ Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square provid merging growth company, indicate by check mark if the regist ed pursuant to Section 13(a) of the Exchange Act. \Box te by check mark whether the registrant is a shell company (as • complying with any new or revised financial accounting standards.
+The nu umber of shares outstanding of the registrant's Common Stock as of October 26, 2021 was 50,268,312.